 Health benefits are an inevitable outcome of playing sports.
 Let us take a closer look at some of the key benefits:

-While sports can be fun, its benefits on our psychology and mental health are paramount.
+While sports can be fun, their benefits on our psychology and mental health are paramount.
 Its effects on human psychology have been a widely researched topic.
-Sports has benefits for all age groups.
+Sports have benefits for all age groups.
 Let us look at some of these benefits.

 Sports have many benefits for a person, irrespective of his/her age.
 Especially among children, it helps develop a habit and a lifestyle which will help them throughout their life.
 In adults, sports can prolong their physical well-being as well as enhance their mental health.
 So, start playing if you do not already so that you do not miss out on these benefits.